Staff Attorney-ACLUF National Security Project, New York

 Please send a cover letter explaining your interest in our work; a resume; two references; and two writing samples unedited by others, at least one of which should be a legal research memo, brief, or article.
 Applicants who graduated from law school within the last six years should include their law school transcript.

 Please send materials to hrjobsNSP@aclu.org and reference [RE: LGLF-38/ACLU-W] in the subject line.
 Please note that this is not the general ACLU applicant email address.
 This email address is specific to National Security Project postings.
 In order to ensure your application is received, please make certain it is sent to the correct e-mail address.
-You can expect to receive an automatic response that acknowledges the submission of application materials.

 Alternatively applications can be mailed to: